friedmanroy/friedmanroy.github.io/_BML/rec_extras.md

 ---
 layout: distill
-title: Linear Algebra and Probability
+title: Extras: Linear Algebra and Probability
 description: Almost all of the material in linear algebra and probability needed to understand research in Bayesian machine learning.

 authors: